Keelen-Fisher/CodeFellows-Lecture-Notes/class3.md

 ### What Exactly Is It?

--A way to keep track of your projects throught each stage of them -Multiple developers can work on the same code and records the history of our changes -A way to share code and collaboration
+1. A way to keep track of your projects throught each stage of them
+2. Multiple developers can work on the same code and records the history of our changes
+3. A way to share code and collaboration
--dvcs (Distrinuted version control system)
+4. dvcs (Distrinuted version control system)

 >### So basically, it's like having **ALL** of your saved files and workings in one repository